pic

 Introduction

-The creation of vectors can rapidly become a performance bottleneck, due to the memory-allocation overhead it triggers.
-The issue has far-reaching implications, as vector creation doesn't just occur when we explicitly define a variable holding a new vector.
-It also happens internally in various scenarios, such as when referencing a slice like x[1:2] or computing intermediate results on the fly like x .* y in sum(x .* y).
+Due to the memory-allocation overhead entailed, the creation of new vectors can easily become a performance bottleneck.
+The issue has far-reaching implications since vector creation doesn't just occur when a vector is explicitly defined.
+It also happens internally in various scenarios, such as when referencing a slice like x[1:2] or computing intermediate results on the fly, like x .* y in sum(x .* y).

-This section introduces a way to address this limitation, while still preserving the use of vectors for collections.
+This section introduces a strategy to address this limitation, while retaining the convenience of vectors for expressing collections.
 The solution leverages the so-called static vectors, provided by the StaticArrays package.
 Unlike built-in vectors, which are allocated on the heap, static vectors are stack-allocated.

 Under the hood, static vectors are built on top of tuples.
-This feature determines that static vectors are only suitable for collections comprising a few elements.
-As a rule of thumb, consider using static vectors for collections with up to 75 elements.
-Exceeding this threshold can lead to increased overhead during creation and access, potentially offsetting any performance benefits or even resulting in a fatal error. [note] The recommended number of elements I provide is actually lower than the documentation's suggested (100 elements).
+This determines that static vectors are only suitable for collections comprising a few elements.
+As a rule of thumb, you should use static vectors for collections with up to 75 elements.
+Exceeding this threshold can lead to increased overhead, potentially offsetting any performance benefits or even resulting in a fatal error. [note] The recommended number of elements provided is actually lower than the documentation's suggested (100 elements).
 The reason for this discrepancy is that, as you approach the upper limit, the performance benefits of static vectors compared to regular vectors decrease significantly.
 As a result, the time spent benchmarking with collections of 100 elements will likely offset any potential advantage.

 Static vectors offer additional benefits relative to tuples.
-Firstly, they maintain their performance benefits even at sizes where tuples would typically lose them.
-Secondly, they're more convenient to work with, as they are manipulated similarly to regular vectors.
+Firstly, they maintain their performance benefits, even at sizes where tuples typically degrade.
+Secondly, they're manipulated like regular vectors, making them more convenient to work with.

-The StaticArrays package also supports any array type, including matrices, and provides mutable variants.
-The latter makes static vectors more flexible than tuples, which are only available in an immutable form.
+The StaticArrays package also supports other array types (including matrices) and mutable variants.
+The latter make static vectors more flexible than tuples, which are only available in an immutable form.
 It's worth indicating though that, while the mutable version provides performance benefits relative to regular vectors, the immutable option still offers the best performance.

 Warning!

-To avoid repetition, the entire section assumes all collections are small.
-Taking this into account, all the benefits highlighted are contingent upon this assumption.
-We also suppose that the StaticArrays package is already available in the workspace, so the command using StaticArrays is omitted from each code snippet.
+To avoid repetition, this entire section assumes all collections are small.
+Given this, all the benefits highlighted are contingent upon this assumption.
+We also suppose that the StaticArrays package has been loaded by executing using StaticArrays, thus omitting this command from each code snippet.

 Creating Static Vectors